chbh-opensource/chbh-on-bear/docs/eeg-fmri/index.md

-# Behavioural Testing at CHBH
+# EEG-fMRI at CHBH

-Guides and documentation for behavioural data collection at the CHBH.
+Guides and documentation for simultaneous EEG-fMRI analysis and data collection.

 <div class="grid cards" markdown>